HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Notes

-The **SUBC** is typically used to implement multi-precision subtraction.
+The **SBC** is typically used to implement multi-precision subtraction.

 <!--------------------------------------------------------------------------------------------------------->